Security¶

 Minimal data retention:

-- The server stores only the email-to-service-account mapping
+- The server stores the email-to-service-account mapping and session token hashes

-- No OAuth access tokens are stored server-side
+- No Google OAuth access tokens are stored server-side — they are generated on demand and returned directly to the client

 Automatic expiration: